Coronavirus: Community Resources and Information

-Out of an abundance of caution, we will be canceling or postponing all public events scheduled between now and Thursday, April 28th, reflecting Governor Brown's decision to close Oregon schools until that date.
+Out of an abundance of caution, we will be canceling or postponing all public events, reflecting Governor Brown's Stay-at-Home order.
 We know this is a very fluid situation, so please stay tuned for further updates in the event that this policy changes.
 If you have any questions about an event, please get in touch in with the appropriate staff member - you can find their information on our staff contact page.

 All of our staff will begin working remotely.
 We ask that if you are a partner organization and have a one-on-one or small group meeting scheduled with our staff that you make alternative call-in or video-conference options available.